Wayzata High School

-Wayzata High School is a comprehensive public high school in Plymouth, Minnesota, United States, a suburb of Minneapolis.
-The high school, operated by Wayzata Public Schools, had about 3711 students in grades 9 to 12 as of 10/1/23, making it Minnesota's largest secondary school by enrollment.
+Wayzata High School is a four-year comprehensive public high school in Plymouth, Minnesota, United States, a suburb of Minneapolis.
+The high school, operated by Wayzata Public Schools, has 3,781 students in grades 9 to 12 as of 2026, making it Minnesota's largest secondary school by total enrollment.
 It is also Minnesota's largest secondary school by size, with an interior of 658,000 sqft.
-The district boundaries include all or part of eight municipalities: Corcoran, Maple Grove, Medicine Lake, Medina, Minnetonka, Orono, Plymouth, and Wayzata.
+The district boundaries include all of Medicine Lake and parts of Corcoran, Maple Grove, Medina, Minnetonka, Orono, Plymouth, and Wayzata.
 The school finished an expansion project in 2017 with the new capacity of 3,900.
 It is part of the Lake Conference.
-Scott Gengler is the principal.

 In 2015, Newsweek ranked the school 150th on its "List of the 500 Top High Schools in America".
 U.S. News & World Report ranked the school 432nd among 21,000 schools nationally and 6th in Minnesota in 2021.